 In 2017, the president labeled opioid abuse in the United States as a “total epidemic,” issuing an executive order which effectively created a commission particularly designed to combat opioid addiction and the current opioid crisis.

 While the appointment of this commission focused upon addressing this crisis, policymakers and healthcare professionals alike are learning from communities that have been severely impacted by overdoses related to opioids, including painkillers and heroin.

-Dangers of the Current Opioid Epidemic
+Dangers of the Current Opioid Crisis

+Every day, more than 130 people in the United States die after overdosing on opioids.
 According to the National Institute on Drug Abuse, between 26.4 and 36 million people abuse opioids worldwide, with an estimated 2.1 million people in the United States struggling with substance use disorders related to prescription opioid pain relievers .

-Sadly, drug overdose is the leading cause of accidental death in the U.S., with opioid addiction driving this epidemic.
+Unfortunately, drug overdose is the leading cause of accidental death in the U.S., with opioid addiction driving this epidemic.
 In 2015 alone, over 20,000 overdose deaths were directly related to prescription pain relievers, and almost 13,000 overdose deaths resulting from heroin .